mnikita/hetzner-k8s/README.md

 Kubernetes cluster deployment on Hetzner infrastructure using a Kubernetes management platform.
 Automated, extendable deployment with updates, backups and restores.
 The deployment procedure is reproducible for virtual Hetzner cloud instances and dedicated servers.

 ##### Description:
 Creation of automated procedure for provisioning cloud instances and dedicated servers on Hetzner Cloud infrastructure.
-Preferred Kubernetes Management platforms are Kubermatic, Kubespray, Terraform.
 Ideally, the whole deployment procedure is driven by a simple YAML config file.
-Ability to manage multiple Kubernetes clusters from a central location.
-Suggestions for a different Kubernetes management platform are also welcome.
+Suggestions for a Kubernetes management platform are also welcome.

 The following features are required for the deployment.